givtaj/payment-engine/README.md

 ## Notes

-The implementation uses streaming CSV parsing and Tokio async processing to efficiently handle large datasets with minimal memory footprint.
-Account state is held in a dedicated task with command message passing for concurrency safety.
+The implementation uses streaming CSV parsing to efficiently handle large datasets with minimal memory footprint.
+Transactions are processed sequentially to preserve ordering.
+Tokio is included but multi-task concurrency is not utilized in this version.

 ---